Tudat/tudat/installation/setupDevWindows.rst

 ------------------
 This section of the guide refers to the installation of the IDE under Windows.
 These instructions should work for all versions of Windows from XP to Windows 10.

-    .. note:: Please make sure your user account name on Windows does not contain any non-latin character.
-This is known to generate errors during compilation.
-If your user account contains such non-latin characters, create another account and download everything in it.
+.. note:: Please make sure your user account name on Windows does not contain any non-latin characters as this is known to generate errors during compilation.
+If your user account contains such non-latin characters, create another account and download everything in that one.

+.. note:: In the steps below it is assumed that you run a 64-bit version of Windows, also denoted as ``x64`` or ``x86_64`` in file names.
+All new hardware that is sold supports this architecture, but if you have an older computer (say, more than 9-10 years old), you might want to check if your version of Windows is 32 or 64 bit in the System information section in the Control Panel.

 CMake
 ~~~~~
 So, we are now going to walk through the process of installing CMake on your computer, after which we will install Qt Creator, which comes bundled with the compiler and related tools.
 We use CMake to manage software project(s), and to instruct your compiler how to generate and link libraries.

 **Step 1: Download CMake**
-    To download CMake, go to the `CMake website <https://cmake.org/download/>`_ and look for the Windows Installer ``cmake-[version]-win32-x86.msi`` at the top of table for Binary distributions.
+    To download CMake, go to the `CMake website <https://cmake.org/download/>`_ and look for the Windows Installer ``cmake-[version]-win64-x64.msi`` at the top of table for Binary distributions.
 Click the link, and choose Run or Save (if available) in order to get the installer on your computer.

 **Step 2: Install CMake**
     If your installer does not run automatically once the download has been completed, go to your Downloads directory and start the installer by double-clicking on it.
 Click on Run if your operating system tells you it does not recognize the publisher.
 You now get to the welcome screen for the CMake installer.
 You will have to press Next and accept the License Agreement (if you choose) and Next again.
 Now you will get to the Install Options.
 Make sure to select either Add CMake to the system PATH for *all users* (preferred) or *current user* (alternatively).